Sullivans Adjustable Home Hobby Table is My New Favorite

 Since the table’s height isn’t adjustable, be sure to measure 36″ from the floor to see if it is the right height for you.

 This week, I added an accessory for the cutting table that makes it even more useful.
 I bought a Gridded Cloth Mat, turning my cutting table into a huge ironing board — great for ironing yardage!
+I was able to cut my ironing time down by at least half.

 Since I’m starting on a queen-size quilt, I have several large pieces of fabric to iron.
 The large surface means that I can iron more fabric at a time, cutting my ironing time and making the fabric easier to handle.